JoaoGuilhermeLW/100-Days-of-Code/log.md

 `Today's Progress`: ActiveRecord provides a range of programming techniques and shortcuts for manipulating data from an SQL database.
 ActionController and ActionView provides facilities for manipulating and displaying that data.
 Rails ties it all together.

 `Thoughts`: This part is similar to Django.
 Same principle.

+### Day 28 July 19, 2021

+`Today's Progress`: What i've learned today:
+*  The controllers subdirectory is where Rails looks to find controller classes.
+A controller handles a web request from the user.

+* The views subdirectory holds the display templates to fill in with data from our application, convert to HTML, and return to the user's browser.

+* The models subdirectory holds the classes that model and wrap the data stored in our application's database.
+In most frameworks, this part of the application can grow pretty messy, tedious, verbose, and error-prone.
+Rails makes it dead simple.

+* The helpers subdirectory holds any helper classes used to assist the model, view, and controller classes.
+This helps to keep the model, view, and controller code small, focused, and uncluttered.

+`Thoughts`: Similar to Django with few differences.